dhsc-govuk/FingertipsNext/frontend/fingertips-frontend/README.md

 ## Testing

-This project uses Jest + React Testing Library for unit testing and Cypress for e2e testing.
+This project uses Jest + React Testing Library for unit testing and Playwright for e2e testing.

 ### Running the Unit tests